ICC Men's T20I Team Rankings: Time period

-Each team scores points based on the results of their matches over the last 3−4 years − all matches played in the 12–24 months since the May before last, plus all the matches played in the 24 months before that, for which the matches played and points earned both count half.
-Each May, the matches and points earned between 3 and 4 years ago are removed, and the matches and points earned between 1 and 2 years ago switch from 100% weighting to 50% weighting.
-For example, on 1 May 2014, the matches played between May 2010 and April 2011 were removed, and the matches played between May 2012 and April 2013 switched to 50% weighting (the matches from May 2011 to April 2012 would have already been at 50% following the previous rerating).
-This happens overnight, so can result in teams changing positions in the ranking table despite not playing.

 Find the points earned from a match

 Each time two teams play another match, the rankings table is updated as follows, based on the ratings of the teams immediately before they played.
 To determine the teams' new ratings after a particular match, first calculate the points earned from the match:

 If the gap between the ratings of the two teams before the match was less than 40 points, then points will be as follows:

 If the gap between the ratings of the two teams before the match was at least 40 points, then points will be as follows:

 Example

 Suppose Team A, with an initial rating of 100, plays Team B. The table shows the points awarded to the two teams for 9 different initial ratings for B (ranging from 20 to 160), and the three possible match results.